-Modern day Syria resembles more the ruins of a former civilization than a vibrant country rich in culture and history.
+Modern day Syria resembles more the ruins of a former civilization than a vibrant country.
 The catastrophe to their society and the loss of human life is incalculable in scope, depressing to describe, and unfortunately – still ongoing.

-At the most elementary level, the conflict is a civil war between the Assad regime which is incredibly still in power throughout the chaos, and rebel forces fighting against the government.
+It is difficult to make sense of the conflict.
+At the most elementary level it is a civil war between the Assad regime which is still in power throughout the chaos and the rebel forces fighting against the government.

 The rebels fighting Assad include the Free Syrian Army, the Islamic Front, the Jayash al-Mujahideen, and many other rebel military groups.
 Some with progressive values and aspirations, and some with goals of turning Syria into a more conservative Islamist country.